House of Ak-Kebek: Political recognition and status of Zaisan

+Relations of the Qing Empire to the House of Ak-Kebek

 In 1757, the Qing Emperor officially recognized the power of Zaisan Yarynak of the Ak-Kebek dynasty (Kebegesh's son) and granted him the hereditary rank of an official of the third rank.
+That is, the Qing Empire recognized the Ak-Kebeks as the ruling dynasty in the Second Chui Volost.

 According to this status, Zaisan had to wear a mandarin square on his dress, which depicted a leopard.
 It was also necessary to wear a Chinese hat with a blue sapphire on top.

+In 1818, the Qing Emperor granted the Prince of the Second Chui Volost the hereditary title of Ukherida.